okviz/okviz.github.io/_mydocs/calendar-pro/options/values/unit.md

 ---
 **Default value:** Auto

-This option manages the units to display the numbers.
+This option manages the units to display the numbers in the cells.

+<todo>Screenshot</todo>